"Love

 No man is more famed for producing champions than legendary Green Bay

-Packers football coach Vince Lombardi.
-When asked his formula for success, Lombardi once
+Packers coach Vince Lombardi.
+When asked his formula for success, Lombardi once replied,

-replied, "Youve got to love each other ...
-Each player has to be thinking about
+"Youve got to love each other ...
+Each player has to ... play

-Could Jesus have urged us to love God "with all our heart, soul,
+Could Jesus have urged us to love God "with all our heart and soul

-mind, and strength," and our neighbors as ourselves, because he wanted us to be
+and strength and mind," and our neighbors as ourselves, because he wanted us to

 How can we sum up "loving our neighbors?"